Author: Dr. Thanos Pallis

 - It prevents the potential of monopolistic excess rent-seeking by port service providers who enjoy excess market power.

-- It acts as an engine of innovation and specialization, allowing for the achievement of economies of scope and flexible multi-service organization structures that are essential in modern seaports.
+- It serves as an engine of innovation and specialization, enabling the achievement of economies of scope and flexible, multi-service organization structures that are essential in modern seaports.

-These positive effects guide policy initiatives at local, national, or supranational levels aiming to lower entry barriers in the market and generate conditions that enable intra-port competition in the provision of port services.
-However, in most market segments and ports, market concentration remains remarkably high and rising, partly because of the emergence of global terminal operators.
+These positive effects inform policy initiatives at local, national, or supranational levels, aiming to lower market entry barriers and create conditions that enable intra-port competition in the provision of port services.
+However, in most market segments and ports, market concentration remains remarkably high and is rising, partly due to the emergence of global terminal operators.

 Intra-port competition suppresses monopolistic market power and, thus, economic rent-seeking by port service providers.
-Economic rents in seaports consist of the savings on the generalized transport cost that the use of a port offers over the next best available routing.
+Economic rents in seaports consist of the savings on the generalized transport cost that using a port offers over the next best available routing.
 Their level is related to the price difference compared to a second-best port.
-It may accrue to a variety of actors, including the owner of the port, port service providers, labor (high wages or minimum workforce use), governments (local or national), and the users of (trans)port services.
-In the worst case, a port user has no other alternatives and is forced to assume the fare structure dictated by the port.
+It may accrue to a variety of actors, including the port owner, port service providers, labor (with high wages or a minimum workforce), governments (local or national), and users of (trans)port services.
+In the worst case, a port user has no alternative and is forced to accept the fare structure dictated by the port.

 The actual benefits of intra-port competition are positively related to when a port faces imperfect or limited inter-port competition, with substantial economic rent.
-Monopolistic power enables service providers to discriminate according to demand elasticity, and port users experience abnormal pricing and rigid operational conditions.
+Monopolistic power enables service providers to discriminate based on demand elasticity, resulting in abnormal pricing and rigid operational conditions for port users.
 When intra-port competition exists for all port services, including competitive hinterland transport markets, all port charges are based on cost recovery and provided efficiently.
 A similar case is when port service providers are constantly under threat from potential new entrants.
-Existing providers do not have market power as long as there are low barriers to entry.
+Existing providers lack market power as long as there are low barriers to entry.
 Even if there is only one service provider, the threat of potential entrants as soon as profit opportunities arise suppresses excessive prices.
 This is known as the principle of contestability.
 In port ranges with acute inter-port competition, such as the European market, economic rents are improbable.
-Increased competition prevents intra-port monopolists from acquiring any supra-normal profits even if high barriers to entry to the port exist.
+Increased competition prevents intra-port monopolists from earning any unwarranted profits, even if high barriers to entry exist in the port.

 Intra-port competition is most important for port services that are a necessary part of the overall port product.
 In other words, the service cannot be purchased in another port.
-This is not the case for some port services such as bunkering or ship supplies, as competition for these services is commonly fierce.
+This is not the case for certain port services, such as bunkering or ship supplies, as competition for these services is often acute.
 Then, the level of economic rent depends on the competitive advantage of a port for serving a particular hinterland.
 Thus, the distinction between captive and contestable hinterlands is useful.
-Captive hinterlands are all those areas where a port has such a competitive advantage because of low generalized transport costs to those regions and handles the vast majority of all cargoes.
-For most ports, captive hinterlands are less prevalent.
-Contestable hinterlands consist of all those regions with no single port having a clear cost advantage over competing ports.
-If the vast majority of cargo originates from or is destined for a contestable hinterland, economic rents are small or non-existent.
-A similar distinction applies in relation to primary hinterlands, the area where the port is well established, and secondary hinterlands, with rivalry among ports.

 - The share of the port services in total port costs is not substantial.
 The overall port product consists of various services, such as terminal handling, towage, pilotage, and ship handling.
 Port service providers that are of relatively minor importance for the overall costs will hardly lose business when they raise prices, as port users are sensitive to total port costs, rather than their individual components.
 Thus, such service providers have market power.